-Did he fear his own English crown would be jeopardized if he gave asylum to the Russian Tsar?
+Did he fear his own English crown would be jeopardized if he gave asylum to the Russian tsar and his family?

 There is evidence that the English royals were worried.
 They had good reason to be.
-The costs of the Great War were so much more than anyone had imagined.
+The costs of the Great War were already much greater than anyone had imagined.
 Scarcely a single family had been spared, and the end still was not in sight.
-In a show of loyalty, the family renounced their German titles.
+In a show of loyalty to the Allies, the family renounced their German titles.
 Their surname was changed from the Germanic-sounding Saxe-Coburg-Gotha to Windsor.

 And now the dilemma came.
-The horizon upon which Russia lay was darkening, and the signs were ominous for George V’s cousin, Nicholas.
+The horizon upon which Russia lay was darkening, and the signs were ominous for George V’s lookalike cousin, Nicholas and his family.

-The King of England and the Tsar of Russia were first cousins, who looked like twins.
+The King of England and the Tsar of Russia were first cousins.
 They were the same age, they had grown up together.
 And now as the revolution raged in Russia, the Bolsheviks circled Nicholas and his family like buzzards, waiting.

 The Empress Alexandra was devastated by Rasputin’s death.
 He was the only man alive who could save Alexei and now he was gone.

 It is unknown whether she considered the implications of a man known to be favored by her being murdered despite her protection.
 But looking back, it was another sign that the people were increasingly dismissive of the imperial Romanovs.

 Nicholas had no military experience and the war was not going well.
 At the front, men starved; at home, women and children went hungry.
 The Romanovs, however, seemed oblivious.
 It is more likely that the tsar’s gestures that were meant to give courage were misplaced or misinterpreted by a struggling people.
 The pretty grand duchesses, the impressive uniforms, the picturesque photographs looked as though they were part of a different war than the one being fought by the Russian army.